nktice/AMD-AI/ROCm-7-dev.md

-# AMD / Radeon 7900XTX 6900XT GPU ROCm install / setup / config
+# AMD-AI - A choose your own adventure how-to user guide...
+Tested on hardware : AMD Radeon 7900XTX and 6900XT GPUs ( including dual cards), and the Ryzen AI Max 395+ ( Strix Halo ).
-# Ubuntu 24.04.3
+# Ubuntu Linux 24.04.3
 # ROCm 7.0.2
-# Automatic1111 Stable Diffusion + ComfyUI  ( venv )
+# Stable Diffusion (Automatic1111 and ForgeUI for AMDGPUs ) + ComfyUI  ( venv )
-# Oobabooga - Text Generation WebUI ( conda, Exllamav2, BitsAndBytes )
+# Oobabooga - Text Generation WebUI ( conda )

+## Introduction
+Introduction note : I started writing this guide 2023, because at the time I had a lot of trouble getting stuff running.
+There was a range of partial or out of date guides that I came across...
+So I set out to write a fairly complete guide to help fill the void.
+Many things have changed, and there's lots of small details that have come and gone.
+Generally things have improved over the months I've been doing this.
+As much as I'd hoped all the issues would resolve, and it'd be easy to do everything making such guide redundant, that's yet to happen.
+There appear to be a lot of fiddly bits that need attention, simple workarounds to make things work together that aren't well explained.

+Please note that there is another supplemental set of instructions to use Ollama, and related tools kept in a separate page for simplicity - https://github.com/nktice/AMD-AI/blob/main/ollama-litellm-aider.md

-## Install notes / instructions / changelog ##
+## Install notes / instructions / changelog

-2025-09-17 - Started new draft for Ubunutu 24.04.3 / ROCm 7 ...
+2025-09-17 - Started new draft for Ubunutu 24.04.3 / ROCm 7.0.2 ...

-2025-10-17 - Working with GMKTec Evo-X2
+2025-10-17 - Working with GMKTec Evo-X2...
+2025-10-19 - added ForgeUI ( for AMDGPUs )

 --------

-# Ubuntu 22.04 / 23.04 / 23.10 / 24.04 - Base system install
+# Ubuntu 24.04.3 - Base system install
-Ubuntu 22.04 works great on Radeon 6900 XT video cards, but does not support 7900XTX cards as they came out later Ubuntu 23.04 is newer but has issues with some of the tools... note there's one command to include the old system that solves such issues.
-Ubuntu 23.10 - also generally working...
-Ubuntu 24.04 - now works too... note comments.
+This is all tested on Ubuntu Linux 24.04.3 - this appears to be now fairly well supported by drivers and tools.

 At this point we assume you've done the system install and you know what that is, have a user, root, etc.